Mekire/lissajous/README.md

-# lissajous
+# Lissajous Curves with Pygame

-Implementation of Lissajous Curves in Pygame
+Experiments with generating Lissajous curves.